mqsrr/CoffeeSpace/README.md

         return products;
     }
 ```
 And yes, it's only creating queries and commands.
-Most of the caching is implemented in IProductRepository.
+Most of the caching is implemented in `IProductRepository`.
 ```cs
 public Task<IEnumerable<Product>> GetAllProductsAsync(CancellationToken cancellationToken)
     {